ChenYilong/iOSInterviewQuestions/02_Swift_interview_questions/practical.md

 1. How can you avoid data racing issues when using the singleton pattern in a multi-threaded environment?
 2. Can you give examples of different types of locks used in concurrent programming?
+3. Can you describe what async/await is?
-3. How can you wait for multiple network calls to complete before calling a function that relies on the results?
+4. How can you wait for multiple network calls to complete before calling a function that relies on the results?
+5. 结构化并发（Structured Concurrency）：How to implement structured concurrency?

 **网络编程：**